Sunday, August 2, 2020

 2. Rapid Growers - takes only 5 days to grow in the lab.
 They do not produce pigment.

-Mycobacteria tuberculosis (MTB) is a slow-growing bacteria and the colony produces no pigment but looks green when grown in Lowenstein-Jensen media containing malachite green.
+Mycobacterium tuberculosis (MTB) is a slow-growing bacterium and the colony produces no pigment but looks green when grown in Lowenstein-Jensen media containing malachite green.
 The appearance of the colony is rough and dry.
-The bacteria produce the enzyme Catalase and a vitamin-niacin – that help in the diagnosis from the other slow growers.
+The bacteria produce the enzyme Catalase and a vitamin-niacin-that helps in the diagnosis from the other slow growers.

 Why MTB infection is unique.